buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 So, the question becomes how do we get this JSON file into our frontend?
 For this project we are going to do some good old "copy pasta"!

-Copy the contents from your `WavePortal.sol` in your Solidity project and then head to your React App.
-You are going tro make a new file called `WavePortal.json` in the following path:
+Copy the contents from your `WavePortal.json` and then head to your web app.
+You are going to make a new folder called `utils` under `src`.
+Under `src` create a file named `WavePortal.json`.
+So the full path will look like:

 `src/utils/WavePortal.json`

-You know the drill, paste the ABI file contents right there!
+Paste the ABI file contents right there!

 Now that you have your file with all your ABI content ready to go, it's time to import it into your `App.js` file.
 Right under where you imported `App.css` go ahead and import your JSON file like so: